 hard only way about programming in WordPress.

-The post "Taking Jim Groom to the New ds106 Assignment Bank" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2013/10/taking-jim-groom-assignment-bank/) on October 3, 2013.
+The post "Taking Jim Groom to the New ds106 Assignment Bank" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2013/10/taking-jim-groom-assignment-bank/) on October 3, 2013.